This was an absolutely crazy year in movies, and my best list was never such a confused and difficult task.

 When you’re in the world of film criticism, there are a lot of theories you have to deal with.
 You first have some general “goodness” theory, and you have a theory about ratings, and you have a theory about top movies in a year, and countless others besides.

 In this particular case, there are several things going on.
 First, musicals are stupid by definition.
-People breaking into song at random points during the course of what purports to be an otherwise normal set of circumstances is an idea that resides somewhere in the realm of the ludicrous.
+Whilst some of the best musicals of all time are able to make this work regardless of this fact, people breaking into song at random points during the course of what purports to be an otherwise normal set of circumstances is an idea that resides somewhere in the realm of the ludicrous.
 Nevertheless, it is a rather accepted form of entertainment.

 Second, no one in this movie can sing worth a damn, and yet, I somehow find that unpersuasive in deciding whether this movie is worth anything.
 No one in Sweeney Todd could sing worth a damn either, and no one labeled the movie stupid and worthless as a result.
 More to the point, I cannot sing worth a damn, and that seems a relevant fact to this movie.